William Krehm: Return to Canada

 Unemployed, Krehm returned to Canada in 1948 with his wife and worked as a music critic for The Globe and Mail and CBC Radio, appearing on CJBC Views The Shows in the mid-1950s.

 As the Cold War intensified in the 1950s, Krehm found that his radical past imperiled his employability.
 His home was frequently visited by the RCMP Security Service and his appearances on CBC came to an end.

 Finding it difficult to sustain enough employment to support his family, which had grown with the birth of a second son, Jonathan, Krehm decided to start his own business as a home builder and property developer in the mid-1950s.
-In 1963, he and his brother-in-law, Ben Cowan, founded what is now O'Shanter Development Co.
+In 1963, he and his brother-in-law, Ben Cowan, founded what became O'Shanter Development Co.
 Benefiting from the post-war property development boom in the Toronto suburbs during the post-war housing boom, Krehm became wealthy and O'Shanter became one of Toronto's biggest landlords.
 In the 1970s and 80s, he campaigned against rent control after it was introduced by the provincial government.

 Krehm retired from O'Shanter in the 1980s, turning the operation of the company over to his sons, who continue to own and operate it today.